verbal-noun/py-module-benchmarker/README.md

 3. Run the benchmark

 ### 1. Loading your code
-**Step-1:**  Clone the py-module-benchmarker repository into your local device.
+**Step 1:**  Clone the py-module-benchmarker repository into your local device.

 ![cloning the repository](img/1-1.png)

-**Step-2:**  Copy the you code under the lib folder.
+**Step 2:**  Copy the you code under the lib folder.
 If you just have a function you can put it into the 'module.py' file.

 ![Copy your code](img/1-2.png)

-**Step-3:**  If you have put your own file copied into the lib folder, import them into the run folder.
+**Step 3:**  If you have put your own file copied into the lib folder, import them into the run folder.

 ![Import code](img/1-3.png)